Anya Taylor-Joy: Early life

-Anya-Josephine Marie Taylor-Joy was born in Miami, Florida, to Dennis Alan Taylor, a former banker, and Jennifer Marina Joy, a psychologist.
+Anya-Josephine Marie Taylor-Joy was born 16 April 1996 in Miami, Florida, to Dennis Alan Taylor, a former banker and offshore powerboat racer who won two Union Internationale Motonautique (UIM) world offshore championships in the 1980s, and Jennifer Marina Joy, a psychologist.
 Her father is an Argentine of English and Scottish descent, the son of a British father and an Anglo-Argentine mother.
 Her mother was born in Zambia to an English diplomat father, David Joy, and a Spanish mother from Barcelona, Montserrat Morancho.
-She has stated that her birth in Miami was a "fluke", since her parents had been vacationing in the city at the time; because of her birthplace, she holds American citizenship due to the country's jus soli nationality law.
+Taylor-Joy says that her birth in Miami was a "fluke", since her parents had been vacationing in the city at the time.
+Because of her birthplace, she holds American citizenship due to U.S. jus soli nationality law.
 She is the youngest of six siblings, four of whom are from her father's previous marriage.

-Taylor-Joy lived with her family in Buenos Aires and attended Northlands School until the age of six, when the family moved to the Victoria area of London.
+Taylor-Joy lived with her family in Buenos Aires, Argentina and attended Northlands School.
+When she was six, the family moved to the Victoria area of London.
 She is fluent in Spanish and English.
-Taylor-Joy experienced the move as "traumatic" and initially refused to learn English in hopes of moving back to Argentina.
-She attended Hill House International Junior School and Queen's Gate School, acting in school productions.
-She struggled socially at school, recalling:
+She experienced the move as "traumatic" and initially refused to learn English in the hope of moving back to Argentina.
+She was a student at Hill House International Junior School in Knightsbridge, London and Queen's Gate School in South Kensington, London, acting in school productions.
+She struggled socially at school where she was bullied and ostracized.